crimsonsunset/wedding-site/src/content/travel-and-lodging.md

   - Lodging
 ---

 This page will give you a brief overview of potential accommodations during your visit to Colorado.
+Check back soon to view our full site!

 ![Dillon Map](img/dillon-map.png)